LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Loads data from the source into the Data Lake, or loads data from Data Lake to Bronze, as-is in its raw state
 - No metadata is added by extractors to prevent accidental changes to the data
 - Reprocessing the same data for the same destination is idempotent
-- Extractors can reprocess the data if the destination data is lost, has failed or is corrupted
+- Extractors can reprocess the data if the destination data is lost or corrupted

 ### Connectors